PhillipZeratul/MenuSystemWithZenject/README.md

 ```
 The above code declares a StartMenu and open the GameMenu when start button is clicked.

-5. All the menus are individual canvases and need to be a prefab, add all the prefabs to GlobalInstaller on the Project Context.
+6. All the menus are individual canvases and need to be a prefab, add all the prefabs to GlobalInstaller on the Project Context.

-6. And you are good to go.
+7. And you are good to go.

-Some use tips:
+## Some use tips:
-1. You need to use the ```Factory.Create()``` to find the instance of the menu so it get injected by Zenject when created.
+1. You need to use the ```Menu.Factory.Create()``` to find the instance of the menu so it get injected by Zenject when created.

-2. All the menus inhereit from Menu has OnBackPress() method that will destroy/disable it self when called based on the setting of this menu.
+2. All the menus inhereit from Menu has ```OnBackPress()``` method that will destroy/disable it self when called based on the setting of this menu.

 3. ```OnMenuEnabled``` Action in MenuManager.cs is called when Menu is enabled, you can override ```OnEnable()``` method to do some notification stuff.

 4. You can override ```OpenAnimation()``` and ```CloseAnimation()``` to add animation when Menu is opened or closed.

-5. ```public void GoToMenu(Menu instance, bool shouldCloseAlwaysOnTopMenu = false)``` will let you jump to ```Menu instance```, close all the menus in between.
+5. ```public void GoToMenu(Menu instance, bool shouldCloseAlwaysOnTopMenu = false)``` will let you jump to ```Menu instance```, closing all the menus in between.

 6. ```AlwaysKeepOnTop``` is a tag that will make the Menu on top of all the Menus without it, ```OnBackPressed()``` on other Menus will not close Menus with ```AlwaysKeepOnTop``` set to true, you can close it specifically call this Menu's ```OnBackPressed()```.
 Good to use for overlay menus.